yuchenxuuu/PPmtoolSpring/README.md

 # PPmtoolSpring
+This is a tool that supports personal project management.
+Before any project actions, you need to login as a user.
+Once you logged in, you can create, edit and delete the projects.
 ## Description
 This is a tool for project plan
 For react part, use `npm start`, to run the app on local host.